Domestic responses to the Euromaidan: Crimea

 On 24 January, the Council of Ministers of Crimea and Prime Minister of Crimea Anatolii Mohyliov released a press release that stated that rumors "spread by Ukrainian and Russian websites" that Crimea was going to secede from Ukraine were an "absolute lie and provocation distributed with the aim to play on separatist irrelevant topics and sow panic in Crimea".

-Odessa Region
+Odesa Region

-The region council of the Odessa Oblast asked the President of Ukraine to take measures against the Euromaidan.
-The Odessa Oblast regional council called the Kyiv events on January 22 as an attempt to coup d'etat.
+The region council of the Odesa Oblast asked the President of Ukraine to take measures against the Euromaidan.
+The Odesa Oblast regional council called the Kyiv events on January 22 as an attempt to coup d'etat.

 Party of Regions politicians

 Party of Regions politician Serhiy Tihipko stated that "The people who gave the order [to attack protesters], and it is especially those who committed the attacks, will inevitably have to answer for it under the law".

 Viktor Viktorovych Yanukovych, MP and son of the president, reacted to the November 30 police crackdown by calling the events a "provocation" and blamed activists for the scuffles.
 On his Facebook page on December 1, he stated "The activists who possibly stayed there behaved not at all peacefully in relation to law enforcement officers, I feel sorry for the victims.
 There is no other word but to call it a provocation."
 Following his statements, the two members of his press service publicly quit.

 MP Vadim Kolesnichenko in an interview stated "Criminals should be in jail, but the organizers of this criminal coup should sit at the negotiating table, because they are personally responsible for all of the injuries and property damage that occurred in the capital and Ukraine" and said that those attacking police officers should be prosecuted.

 Party member and Sevastopol City Council Deputy Serhiy Smolyanynov called for Russian military intervention.
 His statements were denounced by the party.

 People's Deputy of Ukraine Yevhen Balytskyi expressed confidence that opposition followed the bloody scenario of Syria and other Arab countries.
 He noted that in clashes "already are victims, yet the opposition leaders do not want take responsibility for it".
 Balytskyi stated:

 Governor of the Kharkiv Oblast Mykhailo Dobkin organized the All-Ukrainian rally of leaders of primary organizations of Party of Regions.